benknoble/Dotfiles/README.md

 ### Keeping Up-to-date

-`make update` should be all you need.
+`zuo . update` should be all you need.

-### Other `make` things
+### Other `zuo` things

-Controlled via Plink and dotfiles.plink.

-The Makefile is _only_ guaranteed to work if run from the top-level of this repo.
+The build script is _only_ guaranteed to work if run from the top-level of this repo.
+It does use zuo-isms to try to work elsewhere, but I haven't really tested it.

-- provides useful targets (`make` prints a list)
+Several useful targets are supported. `zuo .` prints a list.
-- customizable (see the top section of Makefile)
-- updates as needed

 ## Documentation & Full Feature List